27escape/App-Basis-ConvertText2/README.md

     \{\{.tag argument1='fred' arg2=3}}
 </td></tr></table>

-Its is possible to add content that would normally be in the fenced code-block, if there is not too much information, by adding it to a *content* attribute.
+Its is possible to add content that would normally be within the fenced code-block, if there is not too much information, by adding it to a *content* attribute.

 We can see this in action below and in the barcode examples later on.